authelia/authelia/docs/content/en/configuration/identity-validation/elevated-session.md

 {{< confkey type="integer" default="8" required="no" >}}

 The number of characters the random One-Time Code has.
+Maximum value is currently 20, but we recommend keeping it between 8 and 12.
+It's strongly discouraged to reduce it below 8.

 ### require_second_factor